Edna (album): Release and promotion

 Headie One first teased Edna to release on 18 August 2020.
 On 24 September 2020 Headie One appeared in an interview with 16BARS and spoke about the album and the meaning behind the title, Edna.

 My mum's name is Edna.
 Obviously when I was younger, I was like 3-years old, my mum passed away, init.
 So I grew up like, it was just me, my pops and my sister, that was my household.
 You know what I'm tryna' say?
 So, I felt like I ain't really had nothing to give since this music stuff so I felt like if I was gonna' do my debut album, it's only right I named it after her.

-On 2 October 2020 Headie One released the album's official tracklist via his Instagram and Twitter, building hype for the project with a lineup of talented and big features such as M Huncho, AJ Tracey, Stormzy, Young T & Bugsey, Young Adz, Future, Drake, Skepta, Ivorian Doll, Kenny Beats, Aitch, Haile, Mahalia, and Kaash Paige.
+On 2 October 2020 Headie One released the album's official tracklist via his Instagram and Twitter.

 On 12 February 2021 Headie released a deluxe edition of Edna which included an additional eight tracks alongside features from Rich the Kid, NorthSideBenji, Burna Boy and RV.